danielyaba/k3d/README.md

 Use `just` with the recepie

 ##### Available Recepies:
-* add-app-of-apps-repo:
+* **add-app-of-apps-repo:**
-Applie the ArgoCD App-of-Apps repository (You should create your own repository similarly to this [repository](https://github.com/danielyaba/argocd-app-of-apps)
+Apply the ArgoCD App-of-Apps repository (You should create your own repository similarly to this [repository](https://github.com/danielyaba/argocd-app-of-apps)

-* apply-devops-apps:
+* **apply-devops-apps:**
-Applie the [devops applications manifest](devops-apps.yaml#1) for installing all infrastructure charts
+Apply the [devops applications manifest](devops-apps.yaml#1) for installing all infrastructure charts

 * **apply-external-apps:**
-Applie the [external applications manifest](external-apps.yaml#1) for installing all external applications charts
+Apply the [external applications manifest](external-apps.yaml#1) for installing all external applications charts

 * **argocd-port-forward:**
 Create port-forward to ArgoCD service on `http://localhost:8080`